Daedelus-Workshop/Sensible-Survival/README.md

-# Enchant Limiter
+# Durability Tweaks

-Limit the number of enchantments on an item.
+Changes durability loss on equipment.

 Automatically applies limit to all breakable items and enchanted books by default.